taggedzi/smilecms/README.md

 - Python **3.11+**
 - Recommended tools (installed via extras):
   - `pip install -e .[dev]` for formatting (`ruff`), typing (`mypy`), and testing (`pytest`).
-  - `pip install -e .[ml]` to enable automatic gallery captioning/tagging (CPU-compatible Hugging Face models).
+  - `pip install -e .[spacy-en]` to install the small English spaCy model used to derive tags from captions.
 - Optional external binaries:
   - Image processing relies on Pillow only; ffmpeg is *not* required today.
   - JavaScript validation (used by `smilecms verify`) requires Node.js **14+** when available; otherwise it is skipped.